guildai/guild.ai/pages/cheatsheet.md

 ## Guild File - Basic

-Use the template below to get started quickly with a basic Guild file.
+Use the template below to get started with a basic Guild file.
 For other examples and detailed code snippets, see [Create a Guild File - Examples](/howto/create-guildfile.md#examples).
 For general documentation on Guild files see, [Guild Files](/guildfiles.md).

 ``` yaml
 # ===================================================================